Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 What is Prochlorperazine?

-- Avoid alcohol when taking prochlorperazine, as combining the two can make you feel more sleepy
+- Avoid alcohol while taking prochlorperazine, as it can increase drowsiness.

 How Does Prochlorperazine Work?

-Prochlorperazine is used to treat nausea caused by various factors.
-This includes nausea due to morning sickness (sickness in pregnancy), vertigo or dizziness, Meniere’s disease, travel sickness, migraine and sickness after an operation.
-It can also be taken by people who take medications that make them feel sick, including people who are undergoing chemotherapy.
+This medication is used to treat nausea caused by various conditions, including morning sickness (during pregnancy), vertigo, Meniere's disease, travel sickness, migraines, and post-surgery sickness.
+It can also be used by people undergoing chemotherapy or taking medications that cause nausea.

 How is Prochlorperazine Taken?

-Prochlorperazine tablets should be swallowed whole with some water.
-They can be taken with or without food.
+Prochlorperazine tablets should be swallowed whole with water and can be taken with or without food.

-If you take prochlorperazine for travel sickness, it is advisable to take a tablet around 30 to 60 minutes before you set off on a journey.
+For travel sickness, take a tablet around 30 to 60 minutes before your journey.

-Prochlorperazine tablets are available from Pharmxtra in a strength of 5mg.
+Prochlorperazine tablets are available from PharmXtra in a 5mg strength.

-You may be advised to take a prochlorperazine tablet two or three times a day whilst you have nausea.
+You may be advised to take a tablet two or three times a day while experiencing nausea.

 Are there any side effects to Prochlorperazine?

-Like all medications, prochlorperazine can have some side effects.
-The most common side effects include:
+Like all medications, prochlorperazine can cause side effects.
+Common side effects include:

 - Sleepiness or feeling drowsy